 We have clear protocols in place to ensure the safety of children whilst on school trips (see visits and trips policy).
+The EVC coordinator is George Gill.
 These include:

-- Visit procedures to be documented by staff and agreed with the Educational Visits Coordinator (all members of SLT will complete EVC training with Wide Horizons or other regulated provider of EVC training). - A briefing for parents going on the trips including detailed information about complying with safeguarding responsibilities and what to do if a child discloses to them - Defined roles and responsibilities for school staff - Risk assessments - DBS/barred list checks for parents/carers where appropriate
+• Visit procedures to be documented by staff and agreed with the Educational

+- Visits Coordinator.
+The Visits Coordinator is George Gill.
+For the purpose of Signing off risk assessments, An additional Member of SLT is trained so that there is a person available on each site. - A briefing for parents going on the trips including detailed information about complying with safeguarding responsibilities and what to do if a child discloses to them - Defined roles and responsibilities for school staff - Risk assessments - DBS/barred list checks for parents/carers where appropriate